25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 Second
 ```

-This is because the `setTimeout()` function creates a Asynchronous call stack.
+This is because the `setTimeout()` function creates a Asynchronous call stack

 Key aspects of Asynchronous functions are:

-- Allow asynchronous functions to run in the background.
+- Allow asynchronous functions to run in the background
-- Callbacks are passed that run once the function has finished its work.
+- Callbacks are passed that run once the function has finished its work
-- Move on immediately: Non-blocking code.
+- Move on immediately: Non-blocking code

 ### The Event Loop